MarkThorley/designtechViewExtension/README.md

 ## TESTED:
-Currently tested against Dynamo 1.3
+Currently tested against Dynamo 2.0.1

+For use with Dynamo 1.3 use specific branch

 ## CONTRIBUTION: